1 Jul 2026

 New SMS sender ID register

-From Wednesday 1 July 2026, new rules mean texts sent with an organisation’s name at the top of a message (known as a branded sender ID) will need to have the sender ID registered.
+New rules mean texts sent with an organisation’s name at the top of a message (known as a branded sender ID) will need to have the sender ID registered.

 This will reduce scams and improve trust in business messaging.
 Businesses using SMS must register their sender IDs to ensure messages are delivered.